 One another in this place?

-But hush, for I have lost the theme,
+But hush, for I, have lost the theme,

 Its joy or night seem but a dream:

-Up there some hawk or owl has struck,
+Up there, some hawk or owl has struck,

-Dropping out of sky or rock,
+Dropping out of the sky or rock,

 A stricken rabbit is crying out,